 When I started the challenge, I knew to set realistic expectations.
 What with 6 hours of homework a night, I didn’t want to set myself on fire just to complete everything that needed tending.
 Whatever I did, it had to be small.
 I wasn’t sure it would even make much of a difference.
 I definitely didn’t believe I’d make it to day 100, thinking the effort would prove fruitless.

 My first week went by.
-Those mere 15 minutes a day had given me a pretty nice chunk of completed work, and the more I wrote the easier it became.
+Those mere 15 minutes a day had given me a pretty nice chunk of completed work, and hence the more I wrote the easier it became.
 Plus it offered me a productive bit of respite from schoolwork.

 As the time went on, my small fifteen minutes a day started racking up some serious word counts, and the momentum just kept firing me up and the ball kept rolling.
 Something started to happen.
 I wasn’t feeling guilty that “oh I hadn’t gotten around to what I needed/wanted to do today, guess I’ll get around to it some other time”; I wasn’t pulling my hair out in stress either.
 I was getting stuff done, with minimal pressure and a boost of encouragement.